Skip to main content

 Union Dues

-Fees paid to a labor union.
+Fees paid to a labor union using post-tax income.

 Repayment of an Employer Loan or Advance